The information in this article applies to:

 - Using the Select Objects tool, click in the middle of the second floor room, and then select the Open Object edit button to display the Room Specification dialog.

-- In the Room Specification dialog, on the Structure panel, notice that the Finished Ceiling (F) is set to 36" and then uncheck Ceiling Over This Room and Roof Over This Room.
+- In the Room Specification dialog, on the Structure panel, verify that the Finished Ceiling is set to 36" and then uncheck Flat Ceiling Over This Room and Roof Over This Room.

-- On the Moldings panel, uncheck Default and click on the Delete button to remove the Default Base Molding.
+- On the Moldings panel, uncheck Use Floor Default and click on the Delete button to remove the Default Base Molding if one is applied.

-- Go to the Materials panel and select Floor Finish, then click the Select Material button to display the Select Materials dialog.
+- Go to the Materials panel and select Floor Finish, then click the Select Material button to display the Select Material dialog.

 - Browse to an appropriate material, then click OK to apply the changes so it is visible in the Room Specification dialog for the Floor Finish.

-For the purposes of this example, we used the Asphalt-02 material
+For the purposes of this example, we used the Asphalt 2 material

 While still in your 3D camera view, you can change the materials associated with your railings to match the rest of the house.